pomfy113/Anime-Ratings/readme.md

 - Save favorites for later (WIP)

 ## ToDo
-Mostly clean-up and styling.
-All the major stuff is working now; just need to make it look presentable.
+Refactoring and cleaning up code.
+Managed to get in just in time for a fair; now to make sure that it's easy to maintain for future features.

 ## Getting Started
 ### Accessing the Site
-The project is up and running at Herok!
+The project is up and running at Heroku!
 If you would like to visit it, [click this link](http://ouranimechart.herokuapp.com/).
 Because of how Heroku works, please allow some time for the site to get up and running.

 ### Prerequisites
 Most of the things needed should be in the folder already.
 If you have any issues, please feel free to contact me